Documents detail DeepMind’s plan to apply AI to NHS data in 2015

 A UK government-commissioned life science strategy review, published this week, also emphasizes the importance of transparency in engendering and sustaining public trust in health research projects — arguing it’s an essential component for furthering the march of digital innovation.

-The same review also recommends that the UK government and the NHS take ownership of training health AIs off of taxpayer funded health data-sets — exactly to avoid corporate entities coming in and asset-stripping potential future medical insights.
+The same review also recommends that the UK government and the NHS take ownership of training health AIs off of taxpayer-funded health data-sets — exactly to avoid corporate entities coming in and asset-stripping potential future medical insights.

 (“Most of the value is the data,” asserts review author, Sir John Bell, an Oxford University professor of medicine.
 Data that, in DeepMind’s case, has been so far freely handed over by multiple NHS organizations — in June, for example, it emerged that another NHS Trust which has inked a five-year data-sharing deal with DeepMind, Taunton & Somerset, is not paying the company for the duration of the contract; unless (and in the unlikely eventuality) that the service support exceeds £15,000 a month.
 So essentially DeepMind is being ‘paid’ with access to NHS patients’ data.)